 The 2013 class includes former football players Roy Shivers (1964-65) and Jim Turner (1959-62); track athletes Candy Cashell (1982-84) and Corey Murdock (1994, 1997-99), basketball player Jimmy Moore (1972-75); and contributor Jim Laub.

-Dave Kragthorpe is in his second season as the Special Assistant to the Head Coach at Utah State.
+Dave Kragthorpe is in his third season as the Special Assistant to the Head Coach at Utah State.
 Overall, Kragthorpe spent 10 years as a collegiate head coach at South Dakota State, Idaho State and Oregon State.

-Kragthorpe began his coaching career as an assistant at Idaho Falls (Idaho) High School and later head coach at Roosevelt (Mich.)
+Kragthorpe began his coaching career as an assistant at Idaho Falls (Idaho) High School and later the head coach at Roosevelt (Mich.)
 High School.
 He also spent time as an assistant at the collegiate level at Montana, South Dakota State and BYU.

 Kragthorpe’s first head coaching job was at South Dakota State in 1969, before serving as the offensive line coach and offensive coordinator for LaVell Edwards at BYU from 1970-79.

-Kragthorpe then spent the next three years as head coach at Idaho State University where he compiled a 21-14 record.
-In 1981, he led the Bengals to a 12-1 record and a Big Sky Conference Championship and the NCAA Division I-AA Football Championship as ISU outscored its opponents 422-172 during the season.
+Kragthorpe then spent the next three years as head coach at Idaho State where he compiled a 21-14 record.
+In 1981, he led the Bengals to a 12-1 record and Big Sky Conference Championship and the NCAA Division I-AA Football Championship as ISU outscored its opponents 422-172 during the season.

 In 1983, Kragthorpe stepped away from coaching and became the Athletics Director at Utah State.